olebole/irafdoc/doc/imutil.hselect.rst

   </p>
   <p>
-  In addition to escaping the keyword matching, the leading $ character is also used to select special values such as <tt>"$I"</tt> for the name of the current image.
+  In addition to escaping the keyword matching, the leading $ character is also used to select special values such as <span style="font-family: monospace;">"$I"</span> for the name of the current image.
 See <b>hedit</b> for more on the special values and pattern syntax.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->